Michael J. Urbonas (Mike) is…

 - a leader with a record of success as former President of the Boston Product Management Association, the largest regional professional group for product managers and marketers in the U.S.

-- technically savvy and business savvy, with over 10 years experience in software product marketing as well as financial planning & analysis and corporate accounting
+- technically savvy and business savvy, with over 10 years experience in software product marketing, with previous business experience including financial planning & analysis and corporate accounting

-Working closely with customers over the years, I have developed industry domain experience within financial services, manufacturing/ERP, higher education, government, healthcare, retail, and compliance/auditing.
+Working closely with customers over the years, I have developed industry domain experience within financial services, digital media/e-commerce, manufacturing/ERP, higher education, government, healthcare and compliance/auditing.

 Prior to my product marketing career, I served as a lead Cognos BI sales engineer and field consultant for JGI’s (Janis Group) ERP business practice, working closely with manufacturing customers to define and fulfill enterprise reporting and analytical needs.
 My roots in business intelligence span back to my initial career in financial planning & analysis and accounting, becoming a ‘power user’ of Excel and BI technology.